/ Docs

 DipDup will fetch all the historical data and then switch to realtime updates.
 You can check the progress in the logs.

-If you use SQLite, run a query to check the data:
+If you use SQLite, run this query to check the data:

 sqlite3 demo_evm_events.sqlite 'SELECT * FROM holder LIMIT 10'